Mateo Gil (baseball): St. Louis Cardinals

 Gil was selected by the St. Louis Cardinals in the third round (95th overall) of the 2018 Major League Baseball draft.
 Gil signed with the Cardinals, forgoing his college commitment to Texas Christian University.

 Gil made his professional debut that summer with the Rookie-level Gulf Coast League Cardinals, batting .251 with one home run and 20 RBI over 45 games.
 In 2019, he played with the Johnson City Cardinals of the rookie-level Appalachian League and slashed .270/.324/.431 with seven home runs and 30 RBI over 51 games.
 He also played in two games for the Palm Beach Cardinals of the High-A Florida State League.
-That offseason, Gil played in the Mexican Pacific League (MPL).
+That offseason, Gil played in the Mexican Pacific League (LMP).

 Gil did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-Gil, however, did return to the MPL that winter for the 2020–2021 season, playing with the Tomateros de Culiacan.
+Gil, however, did return to the LMP that winter for the 2020–2021 season, playing with the Tomateros de Culiacan.